+When a change is detected, the Save button changes color from blue to green, indicating a Save is necessary.
+If the user attempts to leave the page, a dialog box asks the user to verify if the really intended to leave without saving the changes.

 Pages of machete

 The pages of Machete correspond to the major functions that it performs.
 However, the organization may not be intuitive based on the names alone.